List of African-American mathematicians: Doctoral degrees in mathematics

 The lists of doctoral degrees, including the Doctor of Philosophy (PhD) in mathematics and Doctor of Education (EdD), draw from these sources: Turner (1971), Greene (1974), Williams (1997), Zeitz (2008), Shakil (2010), and the Mathematical Association of America.

 (Please add any further candidates for these lists here, or on the talk page.)

 First men and women

-These are the first 12 known PhDs by African-American men and women in mathematics, in alphabetical order for years with multiple doctorate holders, with women first.
+These are the first 12 known PhDs by African-American men and women in mathematics, in alphabetical order for years with multiple doctorate holders.

 Doctoral degrees 1925 to 1975

 This list includes PhDs awarded to African-Americans and to African immigrants by academic institutions in the United States.

 Doctoral degrees in mathematics education to 1975

 This list includes doctorates specifically in mathematics education and doctorates in education by mathematicians/mathematics educators.

 Books and articles about African-American mathematicians

 This list includes books and dissertations published about individual African-Americans in mathematics, and studies, biographical anthologies or histories dedicated to African-Americans in mathematics.
 (This list is incomplete.
 You can help by expanding it.)